-- Some classes in facilities receive annual assessments, pre and post, using partial scales ERS scores generated by local assessors (not Division of Child Development and Early Education-DCDEE-staff). - All classes in facilities receive annual assessments, pre and post, using partial scales ERS scores generated by local assessors (not DCDEE). - Some classes in facilities receive annual assessments, pre and post, using all scales ERS scores generated by local assessors (not DCDEE). - All classes in facilities receive annual assessments, pre and post, using all scales ERS scores generated by local assessors (not DCDEE). - Classes in facilities receive pre assessments, using all scales ERS scores generated by local assessors (not DCDEE).
+- Some classes in facilities receive annual assessments, pre and post, using ERS scores generated by local assessors (not Division of Child Development and Early Education-DCDEE-staff). - All classes in facilities receive annual assessments, pre and post, using ERS scores generated by local assessors (not DCDEE). - Classes in facilities receive pre assessments, using all scales ERS scores generated by local assessors (not DCDEE).
 Periodic assessments for these same facilities are provided by DCDEE.
 The DCDEE all scales ERS scores serve as the post assessment scores. - All classes in facilities receive annual assessments, pre and post, using scores generated by assessors trained to Frank Porter Graham reliability standards (not DCDEE). - Random classes in facilities receive triannual (all scale) ERS assessments generated by DCDEE.
 When DCDEE assesses the same classes across a multi-year cycle, "pre" and "post" scores are obtained. - Random classes in facilities receive triannual (all scale) ERS assessments generated by DCDEE.
 Additional/second (all scale) assessments are requested for specific classrooms with recent DCDEE assessments.
 Scores from the requested additional/second DCDEE assessments are recorded by Smart Start partnerships as post scores with the recent prior scores serving as "pre" scores.